MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Experiments

 To fairly evaluate the effect of the data filter, we first disable the conflict resolution function and only use HG-DAgger with our proposed data filter to learn from one expert with various $P(U)$ ranging from 0.1 to 1.0.
 In each trial, the novice policy learns from an expert with a fixed $P(U)$ for 1000 rollouts.
 For comparison, we also train novice policies in the same way with only HG-DAgger.
 To keep the amount of demonstrations the same for fair comparison, we randomly truncate the demonstrations when only using HG-DAgger to the same amount of demonstrations when using HG-DAgger with the proposed data filter after each rollout.
 The truncation ratios for different $P(U)$ are presented in Table~\ref{table:ratio}.

 As shown in Figure \ref{fig:diff_p_u}, using HG-DAgger with the proposed data filter shows significant improvement over using HG-DAgger with randomly truncated demonstrations.
 However, the performance of both the novice policies learned with each method gradually diminishes as $P(U)$ increases.
 Note that since $P(U)$ is only related to reversing the steering angle and does not guarantee collisions, the expert planner may still successfully overtake the opponent from another side of the opponent with the reversed steering angle and give good demonstrations.
-Therefore, even if $P(U)$ is equal to 1.0, with the data filter to get rid of bad demonstrations strategically, the learned novice policy can still have a percentage of overtakes around $30\%$, which can also be reflected by remaining 18\% of the demonstrations after going through the data filter (as shown in Table~\ref{table:ratio}).
+Therefore, even when $P(U)$ is equal to 1.0 and the data filter truncates bad demonstrations, the learned novice policy can still have around $30\%$ successful overtakes.
+This is also reflected the 18\% of the demonstrations that have passed through the data filter (as shown in Table~\ref{table:ratio}).